Attorney General of Ghana

 The Attorney General of Ghana is the chief legal advisor to the Ghanaian government.
 The attorney general is also responsible for the Ministry of Justice.
 The Attorney General also serves as a member of the General Legal Council which regulates legal practice in Ghana.

-List of ministers
+List of Attorneys General

-The current Attorney General is Mr. Godfred Yeboah Dame.
-He was appointed by President Nana Addo Danquah Akufo-Addo in 2021.
+The current Attorney General is Dominic Akuritinga Ayine.
+He was appointed by President John Mahama in 2025.

+Betty Mould-Iddrisu was the first woman to be appointed as Attorney-General in Ghana.
+She was appointed by President John Atta Mills and was in office between 2009 and 2011.
+Obed Asamoah was appointed by President Jerry Rawlings.
+He was the longest serving Attorney-General.
+He served as Acting Attorney-General between November 1993 and May 1997 and then continued as the substantive Attorney-General from May 1997 until January 2001.